himslm01/himslm01.github.io/blog/2026/02/09/converting_mp4_to_avi/index.md

 Today I wanted to use [AstroSurface] to stack and process the frames from a video I'd previously recorded with my [Seestar S50][SeestarS50].
 I needed to convert the `.mp4` recording to a `.avi` file which [AstroSurface] could load.

-I'm a big fan of using FFmpeg for video file manipulation.
-I decided that the best idea was to use FFmpeg to decode the original h.264 encoded video, convert the original `yuv420` format into 8 bits-per-channel BGR format, and store the uncompressed video into a `.avi` file.
+I am a big fan of using FFmpeg for video file manipulation.

+I decided that the best idea was to use FFmpeg to:

+* decode the original `h.264` encoded video
+* convert the original `yuv420` format into 8 bits-per-channel BGR format
+* store the resultant uncompressed video into a `.avi` file

-After some research and fiddling I believe that this is a reasonable command for the conversion.
+After some research and fiddling I believe that this is a reasonable command for the conversion:

 ```console
 ffmpeg \